OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - identify type of cryptography
 - verify if cryptography is used according to its purpose

-Guides:
+#### Static Analysis

+Identify all instanaces where cryptography is used.
+You can look for:

+- classes `Cipher`, `Mac`, `MessageDigest`, `Signature`
+- interfaces `Key`, `PrivateKey`, `PublicKey`, `SecretKey`
+- functions `getInstance`, `generateKey`
+- exceptions `KeyStoreException`, `CertificateException`, `NoSuchAlgorithmException`
+- classes which uses `java.security.*`, `javax.crypto.*`, `android.security.*` and `android.security.keystore.*` packages.

+For all identified instance, identify purpose of using cryptography and its type.
+It can be used :

+- to encrypt/decrypt - that ensures confidentiality of data
+- to sign/verify - that ensures integrity of data (as well as accountability in some cases)
+- to maintance - that protects key during an operation (like import to KeyStore)

+Additionally, you should identify business logic which uses identified instances of cryptography.
+That should give you explanation why cryptography is used from business perspective (i.e. to protect confidentiality of data at rest, to confirm that file was signed from device X which belongs to Y).

+During verification take the following checks should be performed:

+- make sure that key is used according to purpose defined during its creation (it is relevant to KeyStore keys, which can have KeyProperties defined)
 - make sure that for asymmetric keys, the private key is exclusively used for signing and the public key is only used for encryption.
 - make sure that symmetric keys are not reused for multiple purposes.
 A new symmetric key should be generated if it's used in a different context.

-#### Static Analysis
+- make sure that cryptography is used according to business purpose.

 #### Dynamic Analysis

+[//]: # (TODO:Dynamic Analysis)

 ### Testing Random Number Generation (MSTG-CRYPTO-6)

 #### Overview

-[//]: # (All random values are generated using a sufficiently secure random number generator.)
 This test case focuses on random values used by application.
 Following checks should be performed:

 - identify all instances where random values are used and all instances of random number generators